fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li><b>Elastic IP</b>: static IP for a public IP in EC2 instance</li>
   <li><b>Route Tables</b>: make possible the access of the internet and between subnets.</li>
   <li><b>Internet Gateways</b>: helps VPC to connect to internet.
 The public subnet has a route to the internet gateway, but private subnet does NOT have a route to Internet Gateway.</li>
-  <li><b>NAT Gateway</b><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html">[1]</a> (AWS-managed) and <b>NAT instance</b><a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html">[2]</a> (self-managed): allows the instance inside the private Subnets to access the internet or other services.
+  <li><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html"><b>NAT Gateway</b></a> (AWS-managed) and <a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html"><b>NAT instance</b></a> (self-managed): allows the instance inside the private Subnets to access the internet or other services.
 But denying inbound traffic from internet. automatically assigned a public IP (elastic IP).
 It is Reduntand inside AZ.
 Nat Gateway does not need to patch.
 NAT instance supports port forwarding and it's associated with security groups</li>
   <li><b>VPC Endpoint</b><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html">[1]</a>: connect to AWS services using private Network.
 It can be combined with PrivateLink and is not necessary NAT, gateways,etc. It is not leaving AWS environment.
 They are horizontaly scaled, redundant, and highly available.
 Types: Interface endpoints (elastic network interface with private IP - supports many services) and Gateway Endpoints (virtual device you provision, similar to NAT GW - supports connection to S3 and DynamoDB)</li>
 </ul>

 <p><b><a href="https://docs.aws.amazon.com/vpc/latest/userguide/security.html">VPC Security</a></b></p>
 <ul>
-  <li><b>Network ACL</b> (Access Control List): it is the first line of defense.
+  <li><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-rules"><b>Network ACL</b></a> (Access Control List): it is the first line of defense.
 It is subnet level: firewall to subnets (only IP), controlling traffic in and out of one or ore subnets. <u>Stateless</u>: have to allow inbound and outbound traffic (checks for an allow rule for both connections).
 Supports allow and deny rules.
 Customer is responsible for configure it.
-The default ACLs allows all outbound and inbound traffic.
+The <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#default-network-acl">default ACLs</a> allows all outbound and inbound traffic.
 The custom ACL denies inbound and outbound traffic by default.
 A subnet will be associated with the default ACL.
 A subnet is associated with only one ACL but ACL can be associated with multiple subnets.
 Rules are evaluating in order starting with the lowest number rule (first match wins).</li>
-  <li><b>Security Group</b> (SG): Virtual firewall for EC2 instance. <u>Stateful</u>: if there is an inbount rule that allow the traffic, the outbound automatically allowed without rules; if the outgoing request is done by instance and the rule allow the outbound traffic then the inbound return is automatically allowed.
-Supports only allow rules.
-Security Groups can be associated with a NAT instance.
-The rules are evaluated before deciding whether to allow traffic.</li>
 </ul>

 <p><b><u>VPCs Connections</u></b></p>